FeodorFitsner/flet-website/docs/getting-started/custom-controls.md

         self.color = ft.colors.GREEN_800
         self.text = text
 ```
 Your control has a constructor to customize properties and events and pass custom data.
-Note that you must call `super().__init__()` in your own constructor to have access to the properties and methods of the Flet control from which you inherit.
+Note that you must call `super().__init__()` in your own constructor to have access to the properties and methods of the Flet control from which youre inherit.

-Now you can use your brand-new control in your app:
+Now you can use your brand-new control in your app 123:

 ```python
 import flet as ft